Are you curious to understand the YouTube copyright rules for video games?

 This is essentially a formal challenge to the claim.

-Education & Resources: YouTube offers a Copyright School, an educational tool that helps creators understand the nuances of copyright and the platform’s policies.
+Education & Resources: YouTube offers a Copyright School, an educational tool that helps creators comprehend the nuances of copyright and the platform’s policies.

 Royalty-Free Libraries: YouTube provides the YouTube Audio Library, a collection of music tracks and sound effects that creators can use in their videos without facing copyright issues.